 If you’re set on using professional removal men, shop around to get the best price you can.

-Equally, one of the simplest ways to make some big savings is by hiring a van and doing it yourself – or by enlisting the help of family or friends.
+Equally, one of the simplest ways to make save money is by hiring a van and doing it yourself – or by enlisting the help of family or friends.

 Moving home checklist

-You can use the tool to help find conveyancing firms, mortgage deals and registered removal firms – as well as man-with-van options.
+You can use the tool to help find conveyancers and surveyors, registered removal firms, as well as man-with-van options.

 It also comes with an iPhone app so you can keep up-to-date on what needs doing when.

 Compare quotes and get a FREE BRIAN toy when you buy home insurance